 Once you’ve started your wedding budget and guest list, it’s time to find the wedding venue for your dream day!
 If you haven’t looked at those two yet, I suggest you head back to first steps to plan a wedding.
-Without a little structure from having begun your guest list and wedding budget, it is be more difficult to know whether a wedding venue is going to be appropriate.
-Whatever you do, make wedding planning easier with the little white book and wedding planning pack. 😉
+You can also make wedding planning easier right from the beginning with the little white book and wedding planning pack.

 Find and choose a Wellington Wedding Venue